NASA-IMPACT/veda-jh-environments/README.md

 ### Specifying Package Versions

 Most folks will want to use [pinned environment.yaml files](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#preventing-packages-from-updating-pinning).
-But below we show you how to specify your package details using [conda-lock](https://github.com/conda/conda-lock) or [conda-pack](https://conda.github.io/conda-pack/) files also
+There are other formats to specify your packages with.
+Below we show you how to specify your package details using [conda-lock](https://github.com/conda/conda-lock) or [conda-pack](https://conda.github.io/conda-pack/) files also

-1. TOOD: talk more in depth about "pinned" yaml and requirements.
+1. TODO: talk more in depth about "pinned" yaml and requirements.
 Most people will be comfortable with creating `environment.yml` files.
 It's a best practice that all your listed packages here are "pinned" (read more about [pinning here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#preventing-packages-from-updating-pinning)).
 While the lines below functionally act as a pin, it's not a true `conda` pin b/c the dependencies of our target packages should be pinned also: